BEICBIM/BEICPBLChallenge/Contribute.md

 * New headings or improvements to the existing headings are welcome.
 * Check your spelling and grammar.
 * The pull request and commit should have a concise, descrpitive, and useful title.
+* All content in your pull request should be consistent with the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).

 Thanks for your interest and use this content as your guide for being an effective contributor on open source built environment innovation projects.